Some thoughts about self-publishing.

 When I was rewriting and rewriting my first book, not once did I think that my books would one day serve as portals that would offer me views of how authoritarianism works and what the beginnings of Nazi Germany might have been like if those late 1920s/early 1930s Germans were dumber and more of its population surfed porn.

-The doubt-filled guy with a story that he was afraid to show anybody a story— it’s funny to look back at his world.
+The doubt-filled guy with a story that he was afraid to show anybody— it’s funny to look back at his world.
 I had yet to experience the weirdness of having talk of my book writing trigger feelings of existential regret in folks who make ten times the amount of money that I do.

-(Oh yeah, along with the knockoff Nazis, another type of non-reading white person that book writing seems to torque is the deep-down-unhappy types who use the word “successful” way too much.
+(Oh yeah, along with the knockoff Nazis, another type of non-reading white person that book writing seems to torque: the deep-down-unhappy types who use the word “successful” way too much.
 But that’s another article.)

 As a lifelong reader and English major, I saw the raw power of the written word as evidence that we humans are connected to the divine.